-Thus, when the pinata was broken, the sin and evil passions that threatened men's souls were destroyed, whereas truth and the gifts of faith, perseverance and grace in God spilled out in the shape of the candy and fruit that fell from the colorful pot.
+Thus, when the pinata was broken, the sin and evil passions that threatened men's souls were destroyed, whereas truth and the gifts of faith, perseverance, and grace in God spilled out of it in the shape of the candy and fruit that fell from the colorful pot.

 But the pinata has also been associated with other Christian values.
 With hope: when it dances on the rope, above the heads of the party guests, everyone turns –looking for the prize- their eyes towards heaven.
 And with charity: when it is broken, everyone can share the prize.

 The Mexican people, less solemn and always so festive, little by little with the passing of centuries slowly expropriated the custom of the posadas, and with them the pinata, from the Catholic Church.
 The posadas withdrew, with all their jargon, from the church atrium and wandered out to the streets, finding refuge in neighborhoods, alleyways, patios, and huts.